-(UNDER CONTRACT) 238 Acre Farm for sale on Reno Store Rd in Chatham County!
+(SOLD) 238 Acre Farm for sale on Reno Store Rd in Chatham County!
 Chatham County Farm with 238 Acres! –This tract is located 15 minutes south of Pittsboro and has paved road frontage on Reno Store Road.
 It has a good stand of merchantable timber, a good road system, food plots and lots of wild game.
 The pine plantation is approaching 23-25 years of age.
 This land offers excellent deer and turkey hunting.
 This is a very nice parcel.

 The price per acre is $4750.
 Contact Frank Gombatz 919-785-4249 or Gardner Reynolds 919-749-3177 for maps and information.